naderghanbari/cl-scala/docs/index.md

   - `core`: The DSL is implemented in this sub-project.
   - `repl`: A mini language (mini-CL) + a REPL.

-### Basics
+### ADT Basics
-The DSL is implemented in the package object `cl`.
+The `Term` ADT is implemented in the package object `cl`.
 So you will need the following import everywhere:

 ```scala
 import cl._